azuqua/node-token-sockjs/README.md

 	// @auth is the data attached to the socket upon authentication
 	// @data is the data provided by the client when issuing the RPC call
 	// @callback is a function used to issue the final response to the client
-	// @socket is an optional parameter that can be used to issue inner RPC calls, pub/sub operations, etc
+	// @socket is an optional parameter that can be used to issue inner RPC calls, pub/sub operations, etc. If you use this please read the note below this section.

 	doSomethingAsync(data, function(error, result){
 		if(error)